 - First of all, reducing the excess skin of the labia eliminates the pain and irritation that occurs when the excess skin twists and turns in general day to day life.

-- Similarly, to reduce not only pain and discomfort during sexual intercourse but also the feeling of embarrassment in front of your sexual partner.
+- Similarly, to reduce the pain and discomfort during sexual intercourse.

 - Subsequently, removing the excess skin and reducing pain can also enhance a woman’s ability to experience sexual pleasure.

 - To reduce chafing and pinching sensations.